neurocyte/flow-website/README.md

 # Building

-To build this site, you need zig
+To build this site, you need zine

 Just clone the repository
 ```